DominqueFre/capstoneproject/README.md

-### Steps for completing the installation of Whitenoise tbc
+### Steps for completing the installation of Whitenoise
 In settings.py file in Middleware after the security middleware add
     `'whitenoise.middleware.WhiteNoiseMiddleware',`
-Once installed and when a production deploy is planned run
+Once installed and each time a commit / production deploy is planned run
     `python manage.py collectstatic`

 ### Steps for completing installation of django-allauth
-- In installed apps(For controlled user login's etc without accessing admin) `'django.contrib.sites',` below djoango apps `'allauth',`  above project apps `'allauth.account',`
+- In settings.py file in installed apps(For controlled user login's etc without accessing admin) `'django.contrib.sites',` below djoango apps `'allauth',`  above project apps `'allauth.account',`